-NOTE: Please refer to this guide, if you want to integrate with Jira Server (on-premise).
+NOTE: This article is about the Jira Cloud integration.
+Please refer to this guide, if you want to integrate with Jira Server (on-premise).

 Setting up the two-way-integration is easy and should only take a few minutes.